FilipJy/PDFcurator/README.md

 Metadata can be added manually or fetched via the Google Books API using an ISBN.

+# Known issues

+- When creating a new text box, the new bbox is displayed on the original PDF

 # Acknowledgment

 The software was funded by the Institutional support for long term conceptual development of a research organization (The Moravian Library) by the Czech Ministry of Culture.